 There are a few mistakes people make with regards to success or their relationship with it.
-The most overlooked one is the fact that the majority of people equate success with the achievement of money, wealth, fame or power.
+One most often overlooked is the fact that the majority of people equate success with the achievement of money, wealth, fame or power.
 The other most identifiable mistakes people make with regards to success or the achievement of it are:

 - Equating money with happiness: there is a widespread belief that one will be happier if one has more money, however, there are many stories of people who have achieved financial success but do not experience happiness;